cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 CDH 5.4 as of CDAP 3.1.0.
 Upgrading from CDH 5.3 to CDH 5.4 includes an HBase upgrade in addition to a CDAP upgrade.

-**It is important to perform these steps as described, otherwise you can end up with a problematic system.** The coprocessors may not get upgraded correctly, and HBase regionservers may crash.
+**It is important to perform these steps as described, otherwise you can end up with a you may end up with a dead HBase regionserver.** The coprocessors may not get upgraded correctly and HBase regionservers may crash.

-In the case where goes wrong with the upgrade, and you end up with a dead HBase regionserver see these troubleshooting instructions for :ref:`problems while upgrading CDH <cloudera-troubleshooting-upgrade-cdh>`.
+In the case where something goes wrong with the upgrade, and you end up with a dead HBase regionserver, see these troubleshooting instructions for :ref:`problems while upgrading CDH <cloudera-troubleshooting-upgrade-cdh>`.

 In the future, we intend to automate all these steps.
 The issue that tracks that work is